flare-foundation/docs/docs/user/staking/staking-cli.md

 At the end of every [reward epoch](../../tech/ftso.md#reward-epoch), participants are rewarded according to how well their chosen validator performed in that period.

-!!! info "Staking amounts and rewards are limited"
+!!! info "Staking limits"

     When you choose your validator and amount to stake, consider the [delegation factor and the staking cap](./index.md#limits).

+    You can stake to any number of validators, but [rewards](./staking-flarestake.md#reward-claiming-guide), [FlareDrops](../../tech/the-flaredrop.md), and [governance vote power](../../tech/governance.md#the-vote-count-block) only apply for up to 3 different validators.

 The [deployment phases summary](../../tech/validators.md#summary) shows other rewards that staked funds can still earn while they are locked.